ponylang/ponyc/README.md

 - Visual Studio 2017 or 2015 (available [here](https://www.visualstudio.com/vs/community/)) or the Visual C++ Build Tools 2017 or 2015 (available [here](http://landinghub.visualstudio.com/visual-cpp-build-tools)), and
   - If using Visual Studio 2015, install the Windows 10 SDK (available [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)).
-  - If using Visual Studio 2017, install the `Windows 10 SDK (10.0.15063.0) for Desktop` from the Visual Studio installer.
+  - If using Visual Studio 2017 or the Visual C++ Build Tools 2017, install the latest `Windows 10 SDK (10.x.x.x) for Desktop` from the Visual Studio installer.

 Once you have installed the prerequisites, you can download the latest ponyc release from [bintray](https://dl.bintray.com/pony-language/ponyc-win/).